 The noncontrolling interest in a subsidiary is presented within total equity in the Company's consolidated balance sheets.
 The Company presents the noncontrolling interest and the amount of consolidated net income attributable to NHC in its consolidated statements of operations.
 The Company's earnings per share is calculated based on net income attributable to NHC's stockholders.
-The carrying amount of the noncontrolling interest is adjusted based on an allocation of subsidiary earnings based on ownership interest.
+The carrying amount of the noncontrolling interest is adjusted based on an allocation of the subsidiary earnings, contributions, and distributions.